hcorrada/networks-across-scales/jekyll-site/projects/project_3.md

 `...AGACATCCGAACCATAGAGGATTC|CTCTATGTGCTGTGATG...`

-**Question 1** Assemble the ebola genome from the given reads and see if it matches any of the twenty genomes in the `ebola.fa` file.
+**Question 1** (15pts) Assemble the ebola genome from the given reads and see if it matches any of the twenty genomes in the `ebola.fa` file.
 Write down the sequence name from the `ebola.fa` file that matches you assembled genome (it starts with 'KM')

-**Question 2** How hard is it to assemble this genome from these simulated 101 bp reads?
+**Question 2** (10 pts) How hard is it to assemble this genome from these simulated 101 bp reads?
 Provide the  distribution of in-degrees and out-degrees in the DeBruijn graph for this set of reads.

-**Question 3** Generate all 101-mers from this genome using your 'String Composition' (Problem 38 in the pre-lecture exercises).
+**Question 3** (5 pts) Generate all 101-mers from this genome using your 'String Composition' (Problem 38 in the pre-lecture exercises).
 How repetitive is this genome when using 101 bp reads?

-**Question 4** What is the largest $$k$$ for which the $$k$$-mer composition of this genome contains at least 1 repeat.
+**Question 4** (10 pts) What is the largest $$k$$ for which the $$k$$-mer composition of this genome contains at least 1 repeat.

 ## How to submit ##